-This rotation was added to the program in July 2000 along with the increased complement of residents to six in total.
+This rotation was added to the program in July 2000.
 The purpose is to provide a more concentrated Hand experience to the residents' education.
 Each resident will rotate through this section for four months during the first year.
 Experience in both acute and reconstructive adult and pediatric hand surgery will be provided.
 The resident will be assigned to selected cases.
 A busy outpatient clinic at the Nassau University Medical Center will provide access to a large variety of hand pathology.
 Outpatient experience with both plastic surgeons and orthopedists will strive to give each resident the ability to focus on this section of Plastic Surgery with differing points of view.
 During this rotation the resident may also be available for plastic surgical cases if time permits.
 Night call will be from home.